ZeevG/BlogDown/README.md

 BlogDown
 ========

-A experimental blogging platform using Markdown and the Google Drive API.
+A experimental blogging platform using Markdown and GitHub Pages